 You might not think that your petrol-powered lawnmower could possibly do that much damage to the environment (other than to the grass you are trimming), but various studies have shown that lawnmower emissions can be up to four times as high as those for the average automobile.
-In other words, using a petrol lawnmower for an hour can produce the same level of carbon dioxide, hydrocarbons and nitrogen oxides as driving a car at 40mph for 160 miles!
+In other words, using a petrol lawnmower for an hour can produce the same level of carbon dioxide, hydrocarbons and nitrogen oxides as driving a car at 40 mph for 160 miles!

 Regulators and lawnmower manufacturers have at least been working together to try and reduce the impact of emissions produced by petrol-powered horticultural machinery, but despite some progress the sheer number of petrol mowers in use every week means that these machines remain a significant source of pollution.

-More importantly, however, is that they do this without the annoying restrictions of a corded machine or the harmful emissions of petrol mowers.
-Not having to stay close to a power source, for example, offers pleasing freedom to roam compared to a conventional corded machine and Rotak Ergoflex LI mowers can therefore be used for effective maintenance of larger lawns (without having to worry about getting yourself in a tangle because an extension lead has wrapped itself around a tree trunk).
+More importantly, however, is that battery lawnmowers can do this without the annoying restrictions of a corded machine or the harmful emissions of petrol mowers.
+Not having to stay close to a power source, for example, offers freedom to roam compared to a conventional corded machine.
+Rotak Ergoflex LI mowers can be used for effective maintenance of larger lawns (without having to worry about getting yourself in a tangle because an extension lead has wrapped itself around a tree trunk).

 But pollution doesn’t just come in the form of exhaust fumes, as most petrol lawnmowers are also notoriously noisy.
 Petrol machines have thus long been a source of dispute between neighbours and inevitably add further to the general clamour of modern life.
 The quiet-running cordless lawnmowers in the Rotak Ergoflex LI range, however, significantly reduce the effects of noise pollution while also making your weekly mow a much more peaceful experience (both for you and your neighbours).
-Cordless lawnmowers are therefore perfect for use in built up urban or residential areas, especially if smog and noise are already problems.
+Cordless lawn mowers are perfect for use in built-up urban or residential areas, especially if smog and noise are already problems.